 On Actors and Deepfakes (Part 2)

-The second in a series on how media companies can leverage Neural Network tech to make more money selling content.
+The second in a series on how media companies can leverage technology to make more money selling content.

 Russell S.A.
 Palmer